swcarpentry/git-novice/episodes/08-collab.md

 ## Download contributor edits

-To download the Collaborator's changes from GitHub, the __Owner__ now enters:
+To download the Collaborator's changes from GitHub, in the Console, the __Owner__ now enters:

 ```bash
 $ git pull origin main